hypertrack/live-app-ios/README.md

 ```

 #### Start Tracking
-Once the user is created, to enable tracking for the user you need to call ```startTracking()``` method
+Start tracking for the created user by calling the following method
 ```swift
     HyperTrack.startTracking()
 ```

-#### Get Placeline in your app
+#### Get Placeline in app
-Once the user is created you have to implement the below function and you are all set to use the rich activity data in your app.
+Once tracking has started, implement the following function and you are all set to use the rich activity data in your app.

 ```swift
     HyperTrack.getPlaceline { (placeLine, error) in